txt/se20/docs/l20abstraction.md

      - Iterators and error handlers are abstraction tricks for programmers are smaller than
      - Implemented and popularized by Barbara Liskov
    - The  rest allow you jump computation around a CPU farm

+Also, for other notes on abstraction and programming languages (LISP, Smalltalk, Java, Javascript, CoffeeScript)
+- see next lecture

 ## Error handling